EightFold24/pwa-training/02-JavaScript/02-first-steps/16-summary/README.md

 - Functions may have local variables: those declared inside its body.
 Such variables are only visible inside the function.
 - Parameters can have default values: `function sum(a = 1, b = 2) {...}`.
 - Functions always return something.
 If there's no `return` statement, then the result is `undefined`.

-## More to come

-That was a brief list of JavaScript features.
-As of now we've studied only basics.
-Further in the tutorial you'll find more specials and advanced features of JavaScript.